 4. Couscous.
 I think that couscous is the ultimate fast food, and very handy for lunches.
 It only takes minutes to prepare, and although it doesn't have a strong flavour of its own, it easily soaks up the flavours of whatever is added to it.
 When making couscous up for a quick salad, I like to use vegetable or chicken stock instead of plain hot water to add a bit of extra flavour.
 Like pasta & rice, you can add pretty much any ingredients you like to couscous to make up a quick & healthy salad.
 I love this Harissa Veg & Goats Cheese Couscous Salad recipe, which works well for an evening meal, leaving leftovers for lunch the next day.

 5. Noodles.
 Like pasta, noodles taste great served cold as well as hot.
-They’re quick and easy to prepare, so make a convenient lunchbox food.
+They're quick and easy to prepare, so make a convenient lunchbox food.
 Try throwing in some baby sweetcorn, sugar snap peas, prawns and a little sweet chilli sauce for a delicious and healthy lunch.
-Using leftovers make preparing lunch even easier; here I have used leftover stir-fried noodles in Small Child’s lunchbox (more details of this lunch can be found here).
+Using leftovers make preparing lunch even easier; here I have used leftover stir-fried noodles in Small Child's lunchbox.

 8. Cottage Pie.
 It was my 'northern' husband who introduced me to the idea of cold cottage pie.
 Initially I wasn't convinced by the idea, but after I tried some cold leftover cottage pie for lunch one day with brown sauce (which is obligatory apparently!)
 I was forever converted.
 If anything, cottage pie improves overnight, and it really does taste great cold as well as hot.
 With this in mind I prepared a mini cottage pie for Small Child alongside our main meal one evening, and it went down very well eaten cold in his lunch the next day.
 It may have helped that I named it dinosaur pie!